Kjelll/Portfolio/README.md

 Mysterious monster and xray shader coding, general unity coding and game design.

-Can be played by downloading the .zip and starting the EredEngrin.exe in the folder, or use the EredEngrin folder directly if the full repo is already downloaded.
+Can be played by downloading [EredEngrin.zip](/EredEngrin.zip) and starting the EredEngrin.exe in the folder.

 <img src="EredEngrin/EredEngrin4.jpg" alt="Ered Engrin" width="400"/>